LiskArchive/lisk-website/docs/MessagingDapp.md

+# Creating a Messaging Dapp

-In this tutorial we show how easy it is to create a Crypti based Messaging dapp.
+In this tutorial we show how easy it is to create a Lisk based Messaging dapp.

 We've already created a basic dapp.
 So let's develop it further into something a little more useful, while at the same time explaining step by step how exactly it is done.